tangert/cradle/README.md

 menu (on click ->) open popover
 ```

 Now, apps usually have tons of different flows/sequences grouped together.
-How do we group them in Dagger?
+How do we group them in Cradle?
 Groups!

 #### Groups
 A group allows you to make lists of sequences and other groups.